LGBTQ rights in Missouri: Transgender youth

-the Missouri legislation to go into effect immediately - thats implementing an explicit ban on any gender-affirming healthcare for children and minors.
+the Missouri legislation to go into effect immediately, implementing an explicit ban on any gender-affirming healthcare for children and minors.

-As of April 2021, a bill to ban transgender girls from participating in girls' sports teams was advancing in the Missouri House of Representatives.
+As of April 2021, a bill to ban transgender girls from participating in girls' sports teams was advanced in the Missouri House of Representatives.
 The provision was tacked onto another House bill by a 100–51 vote.
 The bill died due to sin dine (adjourned) of the Missouri General Assembly.

 On April 12, 2022, the house passed a bill to ban transgender individuals from female sports and athletic teams (a similar bill passed in the same House chamber last year).
 An amendment also passed to "legally allow random inspection of students' genitals within school districts within Missouri" - attached to a Voter Rights Bill so it had more of a chance at passing.

 On April 21, 2022, the house debated House Bill 2649, which was sponsored by Representative Suzie Pollock and officially titled the "Save Adolescents from Experimentation (SAFE)" act.
 The bill would prevent healthcare providers from providing or referring transgender healthcare to anyone under 18, and waives insurance providers the responsibility of covering transgender healthcare.
 During the hearing, a psychologist named Laurie Haynes, representing, the International Federation for Therapeutic and Counseling Choice, a lobbyist organization for LGBT conversion therapy, said she supported conversion therapy and pushed for raising the age on the bill to 25.
 The bill runs contrary to scientific consensus and the recommendations set out by most major medical organizations in the U.S. The bill was protested by trans student activists outside the state capitol, who spoke out in support of their medical rights.
 The bill ultimately did not pass.

-In addition, the house debated HB 1669, proposed by Brian Seitz whose second clause states that "No pupil in any public school shall be required to engage in any form of mandatory gender or sexual diversity training or counseling.
+In addition, the house debated HB 1669, proposed by Brian Seitz whose second clause states, "No pupil in any public school shall be required to engage in any form of mandatory gender or sexual diversity training or counseling.
 The bill died in the committee.

-Pollock also added a companion bill, HB 2399, which would extend the window for medical malpractice suites for trans healthcare from 2 years to until the age of 28.
+Pollock also added a companion bill, HB 2399, which would extend the window for medical malpractice suits for trans healthcare from 2 years of age through the age of 28.
 The bill would also mandate that before anyone of any age can get trans healthcare, they must be presented with detransition statistics and "information on potential therapeutic, nonmedical approaches."
-The bill died in the committee.
+The bill died in committee.